How to Tell if Your Dog Has Cancer? 8 Common Signs

 1. Respiratory Symptoms

 Your dog can also show chronic cough, labored breathing, shortness of breath, and wheezing as a result of cancerous growths.
+In some cases, affected dogs may also pant excessively.
 This often results from tumors in the lungs, airways, or chest cavity.

 Respiratory cancers include: